 Fig. 10.
-A parameterized Lindenmayer system and its output for different values of r, a, and b (Aono and Kunii 1984; Prusinkiewicz and Lindenmayer 1990)

-In a parameterized Lindenmayer system, the symbols carry values (typically numbers) that can change as the system evolves.
+A parameterized Lindenmayer system and outputs corresponding to different values of r, a, and b [Aono and Kunii 1984; Prusinkiewicz and Lindenmayer 1990] In a parameterized Lindenmayer system, the symbols carry values (typically numbers) that can change as the system evolves.
 Syntactically, parameter lists are surrounded with parentheses and their elements are separated by commas, much like the mathematical notation for function application.
 Parameter lists are written in a separate arithmetic language meaning, e.g., that the context determines if a + is rotating the turtle (when it appears outside of a parameter list) or addition (when it appears inside a parameter list).

 Figure 10 contains an example.
-In that system, the symbols A, B, and C each carry two values; the F, +, -, !, &, and / symbols each carry one value; and J, I, and I carry zero.
+In that system, the symbols A, B, and C each carry two values; the F, +, -, !, &, and / symbols each carry one value; and], [, and carry zero.